Annie Mac: Career

 In August 2012, Mac was one of the DJs selected by Channel 4 to hold a live six-hour, televised House Party on Bank Holiday Friday.

 Mac released Annie Mac Presents 2012 in October 2012; the tracklisting contained some of the songs Mac played on the Channel 4 House Party.
 Tracks by Knife Party and Steve Aoki headlined the tracklisting.

 On 31 December 2012, Mac was one of the DJs selected by Channel 4 to hold a live six-hour, televised New Year's House Party.
 Mac dj'd.

 In November 2014, she began hosting Annie Mac Presents on SiriusXM's BPM in the United States, starting at 21:00.
 ET. into the New Year on this televised event.

 On 15 February 2015, it was announced Mac had taken over Zane Lowe's Radio 1 evening show airing Monday–Thursdays 19:00 to 21:00.

-In January 2017, Mac presented a BBC Three programme called Who Killed the Night, investigating the status of British nightclubs following many closures, notably the Fabric closure and reopening and property developments on sites of former clubs, visiting the site of former Kings Cross club Bagleys/Canvas.
+In January 2017, Mac presented a BBC Three programme called Who Killed the Night, investigating the status of British nightclubs following many closures, notably the Fabric closure and reopening and property developments on sites of former clubs, visiting the site of former Kings Cross club Bagley's/Canvas.
 The programme featured interviews with the newly appointed night czar Amy Lamé.

 In March 2021, Mac announced her first book, Mother Mother, with her birth name in the author's title of the book.
 It was released on 27 May of that year and became a Sunday Times bestseller.
 The book centres on Mary and her son TJ in Belfast, and various challenges including motherhood and grief.